Category: Bankruptcy News

 It’s been an exciting two years, and the cdcbaa is in fantastic shape to face a future that’s as unpredictable as life since 2020 has been.
 It’s been my honor serve cdcbaa and its members while working shoulder-to-shoulder with our many stakeholders and partners as we weathered through a devastating global pandemic.
 I’m humbled by our members and board to have been provided this honor, and I look forward to continuing to support the cdcbaa in the years ahead.

-Hale Andrew Antico is President of the cdcbaa and practices bankruptcy law in Palmdale and Santa Clarita for almost 20 years.
+Hale Andrew Antico is President of the cdcbaa and practices bankruptcy law in Palmdale and Santa Clarita for over 20 years.

 eviction moratorium california